Women Against War: Past

 Mary Phelps Jacob, later known as Caresse Crosby, founded the organization during the 1950s.
-Part of her work for the Women Against War group was her attempt to establish a Peace Act of 1950.
+Part of her work for WAW was her attempt to establish a Peace Act of 1950.
 In an attempt to support the bill, she proposed "Peace Bonds" that would be similar to the savings bonds the government put out.
 Jacob also lobbied for a Department of Peace.
 Her work was not embraced by those she attempted to appeal to.
 She also worked to create a group known as the "Citizens of the World."

-During the time of the Women Against War, there was another women's anti-war activist group known as Women Strike for Peace, which worked for and succeeded in obtaining a nuclear test ban, and a student-led group called the Student Peace Union.
+During the time of WAW, there was another women's anti-war activist group known as Women Strike for Peace, which worked for and succeeded in obtaining a nuclear test ban, and a student-led group called the Student Peace Union.

 Present

-The modern Women Against War group was created by women in the Capital Region and surrounding communities.
+The modern WAW group was created by women in the Capital Region and surrounding communities.
 The vision statement of the organization is that "War is Not the Answer" and that women can help to develop alternatives to violence.

 Activities that the Women Against War group has taken part in include: